 Weekends and holidays

 The pace slows at the weekends when students are free to use the facilities of the school.
-House Staff organise a programme of excursions, events and activities to encourage students to make effective use of their leisure time and to balance their academic studies.
+Boarding Staff organise a programme of excursions, events and activities to encourage students to make effective use of their leisure time and to balance their academic studies.

 There are no fixed exeat weekends or limitations on the number of weekends away.
 Boarders are free to visit relatives or friends any weekend provided that parents have given their permission; otherwise they are accompanied whenever they leave the college site.
 The College closes for a week’s half term break during the Autumn term and a 5 day half term break in the Spring term and for the Christmas, Easter and Summer holidays, during which all students must leave the College and find suitable alternative accommodation.